jpgelas/SimpleBlockchain/README.md

 # SimpleBlockchain
-A simple blockchain built in Python with mining.
+A simple blockchain with mining built in Python.